gipfeli-io/documentation/docs/architecture/frontend/offline-support.md

 While testing we realised that this is not the optimal way to handle the offline functionality.
 The constant pinging of the backend was unfortunate and always switching between offline/online mode (even with auto sync) would result in sometimes unpredicted behaviour (especially in error cases).
-So we brainstormed some time and then implemented the following workflow:
+So we came up with the following workflow:

 ```plantuml Current workflow with manual switch between offline and online mode
 @startuml